Siphiwe Tshabalala: International career

 Tshabalala was one of the first players to be called up to the South Africa national team while still playing in the National First Division.
 Tshabalala made his national team debut in a friendly against Egypt on 14 January 2006.
 He was part of the South African squad at 2006 African Nations Cup, 2008 African Nations Cup, 2013 African Nations Cup, and the 2009 FIFA Confederations Cup.
-On 11 June 2010, gaining his 50th cap for the nation of South Africa, he scored the opening goal of the 2010 FIFA World Cup against Mexico in the 55th minute, which erupted the full Soccer City (FNB Stadium) into wild celebrations.
+On 11 June 2010, gaining his 50th cap for the nation of South Africa, he scored the opening goal of the 2010 FIFA World Cup against Mexico in the 55th minute, which brought great excitement to the fans of South Africa.
 The game finished a 1–1 draw.
-That goal eventually made the shortlist for the Puskas Award, a nomination for goal of the year by FIFA.
+The goal was noted for its celebration, Tshabalala's choreographed dancing with his teammates, and eventually made the shortlist for the Puskas Award, a nomination for goal of the year by FIFA.

 In October 2017, Tshabalala was called up to two of South Africa's World Cup qualifying matches against Senegal – for the first time since 2014.